ctu-fee-group/discord-net-interactions/README.md

 Example can be found in `Discord.Net.Interactions.Example`.

-The use basically lays in creating `CommandHolder` for storing the commands, `CommandRegistrator` for registering the commands (one by one, bulk etc.), `CommandExecutor` for executing the commands on different thread or auto deferring them.
+The use basically lays in creating `InteractionHolder` for storing the interactions, `CommandRegistrator` for registering the commands (one by one, bulk etc.), `InteractionExecutor` for executing the interactions on different thread or auto deferring them.
 And lastly implementing `ICommandGroup` to setup your commands.
 `InteractionsService` is used to connect these together along with handling the interactions.